-Whenever having to sand curved cuts from the band saw, the very best outcomes from a drill press spindle sander.
+Whenever curved cut sand marks are found from the band, very good results from a drill press spindle sander.
 However, unless you possess a spindle sander, you can find additional options with other woodworking tools.

-Sanding percussion for spindle sanding can be found in various diameters, with 3/4″ plus 1-1/2″ being among the most readily available.
-They’re inexpensive and refills can be found in various grits such as 50, 80 or even 120-grit.
+Sanding percussion for spindle sanding is available in different diameters, 3/4 ″ plus 1-1 / 2 with the most readily available among these are cheap and refills are available in different grits like 50, 80 or even 120-grit.

 If you are without a devoted spindle sander, a straight forward solution is by using either your drill press or router table to accomplish the working job.
-On the drill press, the particular speeds could be fixed much slower compared to on an adjustable acceleration router, but either can do the working job.
+In the drill press, the fixed speed can be adjusted at a much slower speed than the adjustable acceleration router but can also do the woodwork.
 The procedure for building a spindle sander is similar if you choose to utilize your drill press.

 How to build a spindle sander for drill press